 Our two star-crossed lovers are Ally (Lady Gag) a waitress and aspiring singer/songwriter and Jackson Maine (Bradley Cooper) an established star currently on the wane due to personal suffering more than anything else.
 Ally has never had anybody believe in her talent the way Jackson does and Jackson has maybe never had anybody love him so unconditionally as Ally does.
 There’s a lot of choices made by everybody involved in this production that has come together under Cooper’s drive.
 Ally and Jackson are artists, they show an interest in each other after they first hear each other sing, they fall in love with each other less as a meeting of the souls and more out of their shared love of their craft.
-The first night they spend together they barely touch each other, when Jackson tells her how he views his fame and she tells him part of a song they’re working on this is a much deeper connection and shared intimacy for them than sex could be.
+The first night they spend together they barely touch each other, when Jackson tells her how he views his fame and she tells him part of a song she’s working on this is a much deeper connection and shared intimacy for them than sex ever could be.
 The sex comes, a well choreographed scene that seems to evoke both how sex can be with someone hung over and yet also be passionate and consuming.
-Yet Cooper knows how important that first night staying up talking can be more important for the characters and more important for the narrative.
-After that first night we’re in all the way with Ally and Jack and the rhythm of the film like it can be in a relationship never quite gets back what it was like that first night.
+Yet Cooper knows how important that first night staying up and talking can be more important for the characters and more important for the narrative.
+After that first night we’re in all the way with Ally and Jack and the rhythm of the film, like it can be in a relationship, never quite gets back what it was like that first night.

 Instead the narrative plays out with one star ascending and the other on the wane.
-The rest of the film isn’t quite as effective as those opening scenes, characters come and go a little bit for narrative purposes, an agent comes in to personify the division between Ally and Jack later on in and remains a heartless villain but not without some reason.
-Yet the relationship stops feeling real and drawing you in.
+The rest of the film isn’t quite as effective as those opening scenes, characters come and go a little bit for narrative purposes, an agent comes in to personify the division between Ally and Jack and later on in and remains a heartless villain but not without some reason.
+Yet the relationship never stops feeling real and drawing you in.
 Cooper and Lady Gaga have a nice relaxed chemistry that reads as authentic, their dialogue never feels manufactured and so many of their conversation scenes take place in domestic settings away from the spotlight.
-Gaga in particular is on point throughout, there’s been a lot of talk of new to she is to this game but she actually trained as an actor, has had roles in other films and television before this.
+Gaga in particular is on point throughout, there’s been a lot of talk of how new she is to this game but she actually trained as an actor, has had roles in other films and television before this.
 As her first feature film lead role it fits that her performance is natural and not over affected, I do sincerely believe this is part of her talent but also part of the confidence and focus that Cooper has given her on set.
 His performance is very much across the same lines feeling real and raw but it is not his acting that stands out here.

 This has to be one of the best looking and best sounding films of the year, expertly cut in the editing and meticulously crafted every other way.
-Small token shots have lights and smoke timed perfectly or maximum effect and yet in the moment reactions are captured.
+Small token shots have lights and smoke timed perfectly for maximum effect and yet in the moment reactions are captured.
 No matter how many takes it took, how many elements were in play or how close the cameras were to the performers’ faces everybody involved makes it appear everything is happening in the moment for the first time and maybe it is.
 Also it presents the physicality of the bubble of fame that comes around a person as they ascend.
 Walls of people gather round, fans, staff, groupies and with it a hum of noise.
 Leaving a concert early on Jackson is surrounded by noise and activity until he crawls into the back of his limo and is met with utter silence and loneliness.
-One lone driver upfront to make small talk to who understands part of his job is to be quiet if that is what his employer wants.
+One lone driver upfront to make small talk to, who understands part of his job is to be quiet if that is what his employer wants.
 A high amount of camera work is up close and personal and on the move perfectly evoking the perspective of characters through small intimate scenes to moments at big public venues.
 The film articulates well the intoxicating elements of fame but also its emptiness and its precariousness.
 This is a phenomenally well crafted film with a maturity and confidence that is unique for a first time director and could have only come about through a real passion and drive.
-With this Bradley Cooper does not promise to become a great director – he is a great director.
+With this Bradley Cooper does not promise to become a great director – he is one.

 The music such an important part of the story reflects the themes of the tale.
 The central duet ‘Shallow’ has lyrics that reflect an us against them mentality but also an individual about to take flight and reject her fears.
 The other songs are beautiful, Cooper in particular has a nice country ballad in ‘Maybe It’s Time.’
 For a musical the soundscape is on par with any special effects laden film released this year.

 Earlier versions of this film were set in a different time when getting help was maybe less discussed.
 Jackson seeks help in this film, I won’t spoil what happens but it offers a much deeper emotional connection to the ending as a result and maybe raises some conversations.
 A cutaway perfectly timed that closes the film will have most in tears.
-This is an Hollywood film in the greatest sense, it has big stars, big themes and delivers big emotions.
+This is an old school Hollywood film in the greatest sense, it has big stars, big themes and delivers big emotions.
 It is one of the year’s best.